 Arkansas Total Care has a list of all the doctors, hospitals, and clinics we work with.
 We call this list the Provider Directory.
 The Provider Directory has the following information about our providers:

 - Type or specialty (such as PCPs)

 - Address and telephone number

 - Office hours

+- Accessibility of sites/facilities

 - Languages spoken (other than English) - If they are accepting new Medicaid clients